 - 1. In the event of an explosion, all persons should initiate DUCK AND COVER as described in Section 4.0. - 2.
 The School Administrator will consider the possibility of another imminent explosion and take appropriate action. - 3.
 After the explosion, the School Administrator will initiate appropriate Immediate Response Actions, which may include SHELTER-IN-PLACE, EVACUATE BUILDING or OFF-SITE EVACUATION as described in Section 4.0.
 Evacuation may be warranted in some buildings and other buildings may be used as shelter. - 4.
 In the event of an evacuation, staff and students will use prescribed routes or other safe routes and proceed to the Assembly Area. - 5.
 In the event of an evacuation, Teachers will bring their student roster and take attendance at the Assembly Area to account for students.
 Teachers will notify the Assembly Area Team of missing students. - 6.
 The School Administrator will call "911" and will provide the exact location (e.g., building, room, area) and nature of emergency. - 7.
 The First Aid/Medical Team will check for injuries and provide appropriate first aid. - 8.
-Staff should attempt to suppress fires with extinguishers.
+Staff should attempt to suppress only small fires with extinguishers.
 Note: Ensure the use of proper type of extinguishers, i.e. Class A, B or C for ordinary combustibles; Class B or C for fires involving flammable liquids; or Class C only for fires involving electrical equipment.

-- 9. The Security/Utilities Team Leader will notify the appropriate utility company of any damages to water lines, sewers, power lines and other utilities. - 10.
-The School Administrator will notify the Local District Superintendent of the situation.
-A member of this group will call the Office of Communications with information on the situation. - 11.
+- 9. The Security/Utilities Team Leader will CE Customer Service of any damages to water lines, sewers, power lines and other utilities. - 10.
+The School Administrator will notify the Local District Superintendent of the situation. - 11.
 The Security/Utilities Team Leader will post guards a safe distance away from the building entrance to prevent persons entering the school buildings. - 12.
-When it is determined safe to enter affected areas, the School Administrator will advise the Search and Rescue Team to initiate search and rescue activities. - 13.
+When it is determined safe to enter affected areas, the Beale AFB Fire Department will conduct search and rescue activities. - 13.
 The School Administrator will contact the Local District Facilities Director to ensure buildings are safe for reoccupancy.
 When safe to do so, the Fire Suppression and HazMat Team will conduct an inspection of school buildings.
 The Fire Suppression and HazMat Team will maintain a log of their findings, by building, and provide a periodic report to the Incident Commander. - 14.
 Any areas affected by the explosion will not be reopened until appropriate agency provides clearance and the School Administrator gives authorization to do so. - 15.
 The School Administrator will initiate an OFF-SITE EVACUATION, as described in Section 4.0 if warranted by changes in conditions